Share this page

 Russel, 16 years, shares that he uses YouTube, Twitter and Instagram to watch reviews and video essays.
 He is ‘friends’ with his parents on social media, as is Taj, 15 years.
 Although Taj prefers Telegram, Instagram and TikTok to message and view friends’ posts.

 Despite more people being familiar with social media, the issues and problems with social media have not gone away.
 In fact, studies have shown the negative effects of social media to adversely affect the health of teens as well as potentially put the safety of our children at risk.

 At which age parents should allow their children have their own social media accounts remain a hotly debated issue across countless homes.
 Some parents have created their children’s first social media accounts, posting pictures of their toddlers growing up, sharing these moments with friends and family on their network.
 Most parents agree that banning children from social media access is obviously not practical especially for families living in a city.

 At some point, children will want their own social media account.
 Samantha, 13 years, shares “I don’t have any other social media except WhatsApp because my parents do not allow me to have Instagram or others.
 I wish I have other social media (accounts) though.”

 The biggest risk and main concern for any parents is the safety of our children.
 With numerous news reports about data leaks and breaches, it is important that children understand the risks and dangers of sharing information that could threaten their security.

-To help parents decide on their approach to their children’s social media access and usage, the Media Literacy Council has created a Social Media Guide - What is the right age for my child? for parents to help parents raise considerate, compassionate and confident digital users.
+To help parents decide on their approach to their children’s social media access and usage, the Media Literacy Council has a list of resources for parents to help raise considerate, compassionate and confident digital users.

 • At what age should I let my child use social media?